Ford Focus: Common Problems and Solutions

 Power steering problems

-Problem: Focuses built from April to May 2008 could have power steering faults.
-The hoses on the power steering system were not built to specified standards which would degrade over time.
+Problem: Focus models built from April to May 2008 could have power steering faults.
+The hoses on the power steering system were not built to specified standards, which caused them to degrade over time.
 This meant that the power steering failed and resorted back to standard steering.

-Solution: To fix this problem you will have to fit the new revised hoses to your vehicle.
+Solution: To fix this fault you will have to fit the new revised hoses to your vehicle.

-The above problems are only some of the issues raised from the Ford Focus. .
-You can find the parts you need here at Breakeryard for incredibly low prices by either entering your vehicle details in our part finder or visiting our Ford Focus parts page.
-If you want to speak to one of our specialist advisors, call us on *0905 232 3000.
+The above problems are only some of the issues raised from the Ford Focus.
+Here at Breakeryard.com you can find the parts you need for incredibly low prices by either entering your vehicle details in our part finder or visiting our Ford Focus parts page.